Undergraduate study - 2024 entry

 The enhanced research skills you will develop on a four-year programme, particularly in your honours years, are a valuable asset if you wish to continue studying at postgraduate level.

 At the University of Edinburgh, we typically offer Masters by Research degrees in German and in Social and Political Science.
-These programmes are a good stepping stone to a PhD, but are equally of value as stand-alone qualifications.
+These programmes are a good foundation for a PhD, but are equally of value as stand-alone qualifications.

 • Global Environment, Politics and Society